ckenaley/trackter/README.md

 The core functions of *trackter* that extract shape and contour data from images ( `kin.simple` and `kin.search`) depend upon *EBImage*, available on the Bioconductor repository.
 The current build version of *trackter* installs this dependency.
-If it does not install,it can be done so easily with just a few lines of code:
+If it does not install, it can be done so easily with just a few lines of code:

 ``` r